zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/4-labs-design-oci-di-data-flows/develop-oci-di-flows.md

    ![Function Parameters](./images/functionparameters.png " ")

 18. Once you are done, navigate to the **Map** tab, and map the review field from the source attributes into the info field Function Input.
-You do this by “dragging” review in the left table into the info field.
+You do this by “dragging” the review in the left table into the info field.

     ![Function Mapping](./images/functionmapping.png " ")

    Now we will map the output of the sentiment analysis to the Data Warehouse Table we created for this purpose during **Lab 3**

-19. From the operator’s toolbar, drag the **Target** operator into the canvas, and connect the output of your sentiment function as the input into the target operator.
+19. From the operator’s toolbar, drag the **Target** operator into the canvas and connect the output of your sentiment function as the input into the target operator.

 20. In the details properties tab for the target, set the following fields: